 Furthermore, significant social impacts were highlighted, such as increased self-esteem, improved academic performance, expanded cultural knowledge, and more promising future prospects for children and adolescents in vulnerable situations in various regions of the country.
 The evaluation process not only improved the dialogue between the funder, executing teams, and beneficiaries but also provided crucial insights for a more in-depth strategic reflection on the socio-environmental impacts generated by the projects supported by the SEP.

-“Working with IDIS was a great experience and a great learning opportunity.
-IDIS people are of a high professional level and demonstrate this characteristic at all times.
-This, however, does not mean that they are arrogant people or that they always consider themselves the owners of the truth.
-On the contrary, the work is developed in partnership and information flows easily throughout the project.
-Particularly, I always felt very comfortable questioning and exchanging information with the entire team.
-The final work was as we wanted it and the presentation was also very enlightening.
-I congratulate the entire team and wish them permanent success,” says Roberto Emery from Petrobras.
+“Working with IDIS was a great experience and a significant learning opportunity.
+The people at IDIS are highly professional and demonstrate this characteristic at all times.
+However, this does not mean they are arrogant or consider themselves the ultimate authorities.
+On the contrary, the work is developed in partnership, and information flows easily throughout the project.
+Personally, I always felt very comfortable questioning and exchanging information with the entire team.
+The final work turned out as we desired, and the presentation was also very enlightening.
+I congratulate the entire team and wish them ongoing success,” commented Roberto Emery from Petrobras.

 The Petrobras Social and Environmental Program aims to promote the development of partnerships, the strengthening of bonds, and the generation of mutual benefits, enabling respect for the social, environmental, territorial, and cultural rights of local communities and populations while producing positive outcomes in socio-environmental topics relevant to the company’s business and society.
 The program currently operates through four lines of action: education, sustainable economic development, ocean, and climate.

 More recently, Petrobras, through its Social and Environmental Program, has been concentrating efforts on better managing its project portfolio and thus establishing a partnership with IDIS that began in 2019 and has since been evaluating the impact of a series of projects, providing training for Petrobras on socio-environmental impact assessment.